 Call for Tutorials

 We invite proposals for both half-day and full-day courses.
-An equal share between oral presentations and programming exercises per tutorial is encouraged.
-Each submission must include a full course description, the name and CV of the proponents, the expected target audience and number, a description of the resources that will be needed (e.g., room size, beamer, computers), and a list of tutorials related to the proposed topic (at any past ISPRS, GIS, robotics or computer vision event).
+Each submission must include a full course description, the name and CV of the proponents, the expected target audience and number, as well as a description of the resources that will be distributed.

-The deadline for proposals is 1 October 2019.
+The deadline is 1 October 2019.
 Proposals should be sent to firstname.lastname@example.org in PDF format (a single document).
-Decisions will be taken by the International Science Committee of the Congress.
+Decisions will be taken by the International Science Committee of the Congress by 15 November 2019.

 Please email the tutorial chair Jan Dirk Wegner (ETH Zurich; Switzerland) in case you have questions: email@example.com

-Special Sessions should therefore either focus on topics which are not explicitly or insufficiently addressed by the individual ISPRS Working Groups of the five Technical Commissions or present themes between/among WGs.
-The goal of a special session is to attract specialists with modern methods, themes and applications to present their results to a large ISPRS audience.
+Submissions should focus on topics which are not explicitly or insufficiently addressed by the individual ISPRS Working Groups of the five Technical Commis- sions.
+They should highlight topics in photogrammetry, remote sensing and spatial information sciences that have newly appeared and/or have reached a significant importance since the XXIII ISPRS Congress in Prague (2016).
+The goal of a thema- tic session is to attract specialists with modern methods, themes and applications to present their results to a large ISPRS audience.

-We invite proposals gathering between 5 and 10 technical papers, showing the diversity or the complexity of the field.
-Each submission must include a title, a brief description (1/2 page) with keywords, a short abstract of the topic (1/2 page), stressing its importance and its relation to the ISPRS missions, the name and CV of the proponents, the expected target audience, as well as a preliminary list of full papers and authors that agreed to submit to the session.
-A «tutorial» overview introducing the sessions is encouraged, especially with a limited number of invitees.
+Each application must include a title, keywords, a short abstract of the topic (1/2 page) stressing its importance and its relation to the ISPRS missions, the name and CV of the applicants, as well as a tentative list of full papers/authors.

-An acceptance/rejection decision for special sessions will be decided by 15 November 2019 by the International Scientific Committee of the Congress.
+An acceptance/rejection decision for thematic sessions will be decided by the International Programme Committee of the Congress by 15 November 2019.
 Then, all invited papers will go through the regular review process.
-The number of slots allocated for a special session will eventually depend on the number and quality of the accepted papers, as well as the complementary with regular sessions.